 A circle is the collection of all points at a given distance r from a specified point.
-If you have grown tired of collecting baseball cards or Wii games and want to take up a new hobby, start collecting points, and perhaps you too can one day be a circle.
-It is a lofty goal, but who are we to tell you it will never happen?
+If you've grown tired of collecting baseball cards or Wii games and want to take up a new hobby, start collecting points, and perhaps you too can one day be a circle.
+It's a lofty goal, but who are we to tell you it'll never happen?
 Dream on, dreamer.

-The specified point we are referring to is called the center of the circle, and the distance r is called the radius of the circle.
+The specific point we're referring to is called the center of the circle, and the distance r is called the radius of the circle.

 Here's a fun—and yet, at the same time, incredibly frustrating—puzzle to consider: how many sides does a circle have?
 Depending on how "side" is defined, potential answers may vary.
 If a "side" must be a straight line, then a circle clearly has no sides.
 If a "side" can be curved, then a circle has one side.
 Perhaps a circle has infinitely many sides?
 Or maybe it has a "good side" and a "bad side."
 It does look a little more handsome when it turns to the left.
-The question, "How many sides does a circle have?" appears to be too ambiguous to answer.
-We will answer it with an equally ambiguous, "Hmm...eh."
+The question, "How many sides does a circle have?" is basically too ambiguous to answer.
+We'll answer it with an equally ambiguous, "Hmm...eh."

-Since we can't add the side lengths of a circle to find its perimeter, we need a special formula, and a special, fancy name to go along with it.
-The perimeter of a circle is called its circumference, and is given by the formula
+Since we can't add the side lengths of a circle to find its perimeter, we need a special formula and a fancy name to go along with it.
+The perimeter of a circle is called its circumference, and it's given by the formula:

 ...where C means circumference, and r means radius.